HFAnalyticsLab/COVID19_ONS_mortality/README.md

 Software or packages that needs to be installed and and how to install them.

 For example:
-These scripts were written in R version (to be added) and RStudio Version 1.1.383.
+These scripts were written under R version 3.6.3 (2020-02-29) -- "Holding the windsock" and RStudio Version 1.2.5033.
 The following R packages (available on CRAN) are needed:
 * [**tidyverse**](https://www.tidyverse.org/) (1.3.0)
 * [**here**](https://cran.r-project.org/web/packages/here/index.html) (0.1)